Hugging Face pipeline

 target_methods

-A list of the names of the methods available on the model object.
-Hugging Facemodels have the following target methods by default, assuming the method exists: __call__.
+A list of methods available on the model object.
+Hugging Face models use the object’s __call__ method by default, if it exists.

 cuda_version

-The version of the CUDA runtime to be used when deploying to a platform with a GPU; defaults to 12.4.
-If manually set to None, the model cannot be deployed to a platform having a GPU.
+The version of the CUDA runtime to be used when deploying to a platform with a GPU.
+If set to None, the model can’t be deployed to a platform with a GPU.
+Defaults to 12.4.

-The registry infers the signatures argument only if the pipeline contains one task from the following list:
+The model registry infers the signatures argument if the pipeline contains a task from the following list:

 {'name': '__CALL__',